top of page

 Hi, I’m Christie

 I’m the founder of Embodied Empowerment, a counselling and wellness practice rooted in compassion and empowerment.
 Since 2007, I’ve dedicated myself to the field of addiction and mental health, developing a unique combination of skills and experiences in the areas of mental health education, health promotion, advocacy, research, and community building -- all prior to becoming an addiction counsellor and trauma therapist!
-I believe that these experiences have shaped my counselling approach and bring deeper awareness to my practice.
+I believe that these professional experiences shaped my counselling approach, bringing a broader scope to my practice.

-A less obvious yet deeply significant layer of my story is my connection to spirituality.
-I’ve nurtured personal spiritual practices since childhood, deepening my connection to my body and nature, and refining my respect for the cyclical patterns of life.
-Currently, I strive to maintain a Vipassana meditation practice, which reinforces the skill of practicing compassion daily and is a source to living embodied.
-I find the intersection of counseling and spirituality fascinating and am open to exploring this respectfully with those who find it meaningful in their healing process.
+A more subtle yet deeply significant layer of my story is my connection to spirituality.
+I’ve nurtured a personal spiritual practice since childhood, deepening my connection to nature and refining my reverence for the sacred cyclical patterns of life.
+Currently, I strive to maintain a Vipassana meditation practice, which reinforces the skill of daily compassion and is a source to living embodied.
+I find the intersection of counseling and spirituality transformative to those who find it meaningful in their healing process and am open to exploring this respectfully with them if they choose.

-Overall, I’ve been privileged to work with and learn from remarkable individuals—both professionally and personally—who have influenced my belief in a collaborative, values-driven approach to care.
-My vision for Embodied Empowerment reflects these facets of my journey, honoring the many lessons I’ve learned along the way.
-Central to this vision is a (w)holistic, values-driven approach that continues to guide my practice as I deepen my specialization in trauma therapy and addiction recovery.
+Overall, I’ve been privileged to work with and learn from remarkable individuals—both professionally and personally—who influenced my belief in a collaborative, values-driven approach to care.
+Embodied Empowerment reflects these facets and the many lessons I’ve learned along the way.

 Beyond Counselling...